Real Eco Holiday

 Although we have 22 acres we only permit a maximum of 5 families camping and one couple in our Tiny Home at any one time.
 This reduces the impact of human presence on the sensitive native wildlife and habitat meaning that there is space for people and animals to co-exist.
 It also reduces the pressure on precious natural resources such as water and keeps waste to a minimum – rubbish, human waste and greywater.

-Fun interactive recycling station for glass, tins, paper, plastic bottles, food packaging, batteries and food waste using Kate’s Recycling Cube
+Fun interactive recycling station for glass, tins, paper, plastic bottles, food packaging, batteries and food waste using Kate’s unique Recycling Cube

 Car-free camping holiday

 It is easy to come by public transport.
 Trains come from London to Haverfordwest or Fishguard daily and there is a connecting bus to the village.
 There is also a National Express bus service between London and Haverfordwest daily for a cheaper alternative.
 Avoid summer traffic jams and parking problems by leaving the car at home!
 We can pick you up from the village or train station.

 We only allow biodegradable soaps and detergents on site and we provide all the products you need free of charge including soap, shampoo and washing up liquid.
 You are welcome to bring your own but they must be 100% natural ingredients and biodegradable.
 We have lots of streams and a river so it is really important not to allow chemical run-off to enter the water courses which harms aquatic life.

 Everything we construct is made from reclaimed, recycled or sustainable materials where possible and we use traditional building techniques such as round pole timber framing, lime mortar and limewash, dry stone walling etc. We try not to buy any newly manufactured materials if there is an alternative.